-Principal Investigators
+E. Principal Investigators

 Although the University is legally responsible to the sponsor as the actual recipient of a grant or contract, the Principal Investigator (PI) is accountable for the proper fiscal management and conduct of the project.
-This includes the management of the project within funding limitations, and assurance that the sponsor will be notified when significant conditions related to project status change.
-To assist faculty in this responsibility, the University provides supporting administrative services and has established procedures to help meet both sponsor and University requirements.
-While responsibility for the day-to-day management of project finances may be delegated to administrative or other staff, accountability for compliance with Brandeis policy and sponsor requirements ultimately rests with the PI.
+This includes managing the project within funding limitations and all of the terms of the award, assuring that the sponsor is notified when significant conditions related to project status change, and ensuring that all programmatic reporting requirements are met in a timely fashion.
+To assist faculty, the University provides supporting administrative services and has established procedures to help meet both sponsor and University requirements.
+While responsibility for the day-today management of project finances may be delegated to administrative or other staff, accountability for compliance with federal requirements, Brandeis policies and sponsor requirements ultimately rests with the PI.
 The full cooperation and vigilance of the PI, along with the University, is necessary to maintain the stewardship role.
 The PI is normally a faculty member holding a regular appointment or an employee who otherwise meets the eligibility requirements of a School, as approved by the Dean.
 The PI reports to an Administrative Head (such as the head of a Department, division, School, center, or other organized academic or research unit).
 In the truest sense, therefore, the sponsored programs process is a joint effort between the PI and the University.

-Preparation of Proposals
+1. Preparation of Proposals